Code-Institute-Submissions/edwardgurney-ClassicHouseStore_OctResub/README.md

 #### **Django**
  * Django Summernote - Used to provide admins with an easier way to provide content for the main site, in the back end.
 This allows admins to improve the layout.
  * Django all-auth
- * Django Crispy forms
+ * Django Crispy forms - Was used to display pre-designed forms and inject some CSS into the template.
- * Django Messages
- * Pillow -
+ * Django Messages - This was used to display messages to users such as notifying the user of sucsefful form submission.
  * Gunicorn
  * Cloudinary - Used to store images externally to assist with Heroku issues of wiping content.
  * Postgres - Databse management system used.
  * Bootstrap
  * Font Awesome
+ * Summernote - Was used for the admin panel.

 ### **Technology and Validation**

 #### **Stripe**
 [Stripe](https://stripe.com/gb) was used for all payment activity on the site.
-An account was created and the API used to allow communication between Stripe servers and customers payment details once submitted to be processed.
+An account was created and the API used to allow communication between Stripe servers and the application to ensure secure customer payment and customers payment details once submitted to be processed.
+It also helps provide confidence to the customer that their details are safe.

 <img src="media/images/sucessful_payments.png">
 Above is an image of successful payments going through on the site.
 This is accessed on the payments tab of the dashboard.